funderburkjim/MWlexnorm/step0/readme.txt

 ../../../pywork/mw.xml  on the system where this was run.
 You will likely need to replace this relative path with one appropriate for your system.

-The use of python26 identifies the version of the Python interpreter  on the system where this was run, and you may need to change this on your system.
-Python version 2.7 will run fine.
+The Python program requires Python 2.6, and was most recently run with Python 2.7.
 To run with a version 3 of Python, you would likely need to change the lexicalgrammar_dp.py.

 One intended use of lexicalgrammar.xml was the creation of declensions.
 For the vast majority of nominal headwords (such as those whose stem ends in a short-vowel), the information in lexicalgrammar.xml is sufficient input for proper declension.
 However, for a significant minority, additional information is required.
 For nominals whose stem ends in a consonant, including present active participles and future participles, further information is required.
 Two attempts has been made to carry forth this declension constructure.
 The results are available